supervisely/supervisely/README.md

 ### Reliable versioning - releases and branches

 Users run your app on the latest stable release, and you can develop and test new features in parallel - just use git releases and branches.
-Supervisely automatically pull updates from git, even if the new version of an app has a bug, don't worry - users can select and run the previous version in a click.&#x20;
+Supervisely automatically pull updates from git, even if the new version of an app has a bug, don't worry - users can select and run the previous version in a click.

 <a href="https://youtu.be/ngoHfM98R8k">
     <img src="https://user-images.githubusercontent.com/73014155/178845418-3502c311-a593-44bc-a37c-43c17ce3458a.png" style="max-width:100%;">
 </a>

-### Supports both Github and Gitlab&#x20;
+### Supports both Github and Gitlab

 Since Supervisely app is just a git repository, we support public and private repos from the most popular hosting platforms in the world - GitHub and GitLab.

-### App is just a web server, use any technology you love &#x20;
+### App is just a web server, use any technology you love

 Supervisely SDK for Python provides the simplest way for python developers and data scientists to build interactive GUI apps of any complexity.
 Python is a recommended language for developing Supervisely apps, but not the only one.
-You can use any language or any technology you love, any web server can be deployed on top of the platform.&#x20;
+You can use any language or any technology you love, any web server can be deployed on top of the platform.

-For example, even [Visual Studio Code for web](https://github.com/coder/code-server) can be run as an app (see video below). &#x20;
+For example, even [Visual Studio Code for web](https://github.com/coder/code-server) can be run as an app (see video below).

 ### Built-in cloud development environment (coming soon)

-In addition to the common way of development in your favorite IDE on your local computer or laptop, cloud development support will be integrated into Supervisely and **released soon** to speed up development, standardize dev environments, and lower barriers for beginners. &#x20;
+In addition to the common way of development in your favorite IDE on your local computer or laptop, cloud development support will be integrated into Supervisely and **released soon** to speed up development, standardize dev environments, and lower barriers for beginners.

 How will it work?
 Just connect your computer to your Supervisely instance and run IDE app ([JupyterLab](https://jupyter.org/) and [Visual Studio Code for web](https://github.com/coder/code-server)) to start coding in a minute.
-We will provide a large number of template apps that cover the most popular use cases.&#x20;
+We will provide a large number of template apps that cover the most popular use cases.

 <a href="https://youtu.be/ptHJsdolHHk">